 His production motto is pure experimentation, something that one can immediately hear, however what's most intriguing is the variety of musical styles he's gone through ever since he appeared; less than two years ago.
-From Trap beats and explosive Future Bass drops, to lo-fi, abstract vibes and acoustic works that showcase his singing skills, Zach Farache never likes sticking to one specific thing.
+From Trap beats and explosive Future Bass drops, to lo-fi, abstract vibes and acoustic works that showcase his singing skills, Zach Farache never likes sticking to one style.

 His latest effort is titled "Losing My Love", and it's one of his best tracks yet.
 Going down the acoustic route, the production is dominated by thick acoustic guitars that immediately catch your attention, and keep you focused during the entire song.
 Warm synths and drums come and go throughout the song, but what's in the forefront is Verzache's catchy singing voice that elevates it into another level; a radio-ready hit.

 Fresh off the release of "Losing My Love", we had the pleasure of talking to Verzache about the creation of the track, his overall process when it comes to production and his resolution for 2018.